About Us

 Head of Finance and Administration

-At SI, Angela manages all finance and administrative work including volunteer relations and project administration.
+Angela is currently completing her BSc in Psychology.
+She has volunteering experience with youth organizations in women’s rights and currently works at Hashtag Generation.
+At SI, Angela manages all our finance and administrative work, including volunteer relations and project administration.

 FAWZUL HIMAYA HAREED